Pages from the original book that started it all

 And then, as a teenager, I (re)discovered London.
 Not a skyscraper city, but a glorious city of wonders nevertheless.

 We visited the V&A Museum of Childhood in Bethnal Green.
 We visited the Tate Britain where I naturally gravitated towards anything blue or green, and William Holman Hunt’s painting of sheep on a cliff, because it reminded me of my island.
 I was desperate for any imagery of coastlines, however vague.
 We saw Chinatown (I wasn’t impressed).
 I discovered Japanese digital art (slightly more impressed as the colours reminded me of the Asian ones I missed).
 We watched one of the first ever 3D films at the IMAX cinema, Across the Sea of Time, about Ellis Island and a Russian immigrant child with a stereoscope in New York.
-(We visited the real Ellis Island and New York, a brief sideways loop into an endlessly fascinating city of cities, city of dreams and a memory of a lifetime.
+We also visited the real Ellis Island and New York, a brief sideways loop into an endlessly fascinating city of cities, city of dreams and a memory of a lifetime.
 Only now do I suddenly realise that this little boy may have been like a premonition of my future husband.
 Later we were both moved to tears by Shaun Tan’s wordless picture book about immigrants, The Arrival.
 Fascinated by cinema and projections of all kinds, I went on to study 16mm film alongside painting at the Slade.
 Only recently my husband started doing 3D printing alongside his traditional leather.
 Only recently I bought the ViewMaster stereoscope reels of this legendary 1995 film.
 Startling coincidences.
-I love New York.)
+I love New York.

 We visited Greenwich (near where my mother grew up, incidentally) and the prime meridian line and had fun straddling East and West at the same time.
 I do faintly remember thinking how ridiculous this was, and having a sense that some man in the past just decided to plonk this line here one day and that was that and now we accept it as part of history and we’ve all moved on and does anyone ever wonder why…? since the grass on either side looked the same to me!
 The film Longitude cleared things up for me a bit, made me realise that people fought ferociously in order to establish it, and how it paved the way for Britain’s illustrious shipping industry and therefore the establishment of the British empire itself around the globe with all its colourful history… and all that, neatly summed up in a straight line in the middle of Greenwich.
-It still feels slightly unreal each time I go there and now that I’m older and am aware of all the artifice, the imperialism, the slaves and the bloodshed, and the tea, and the coffee, and the sugar and the spices, I am always with a strange sense of bewilderment at the contradictory nature of the world.
+It still feels slightly unreal each time I go there and now that I’m older and am aware of all the artifice, the imperialism, the slaves and the bloodshed, and the tea, and the coffee, and the sugar and the spices, I am always struck with a strange sense of bewilderment at the contradictory nature of the world.

 (Tate Britain is breathtakingly inspirational paintings that shaped my life; Tate is also Tate and Lyle, sugar and the slave trade.)